By Lee Allphin, Employer Advantage Founder and Chairman of the Board

 - Reimburse the state only for benefits paid to former employees

 - Retirement 403 (b) – A Nonprofit or Church has only two options for retirement planning, a 403(b) and a Simple IRA.
-The 403(b) is the equivalent of a for profit company’s 401(k).
-A 403(b) operates almost identical to a 401(k) as far as plan design and contributions allowed, however a 403 (b) is exempt from certain administrative duties.
+The 403(b) is the equivalent of a for-profit company’s 401(k).
+A 403(b) operates almost identical to a 401(k) as far as plan design and contributions allowed, however, a 403 (b) is exempt from certain administrative duties.

 - Self Employed Contributions Act (SECA) Tax – The IRS considers ministers to be employees of their churches for federal income tax purposes, and self-employed for Social Security and Medicare purposes.
 It’s the responsibility of the minister to pay SECA tax on their salary and housing allowance.

-- Housing Allowances – Ministers can receive housing allowance, also known as a parsonage allowance.
+- Housing Allowances – Ministers can receive a housing allowance, also known as a parsonage allowance.
 This amount is not taxable for Federal or State Income Tax but is subject to SECA tax.
-Housing Allowance, although not required, should be documented in Box 14 of the W-2 for convenience come tax time.
+Housing Allowance, although not required, should be documented in Box 14 of the W-2 for the convenience come tax time.

-- Churches Social Security and Medicare Exemptions – Religious Organizations have the option of exempting their organization from paying the Employer share of Social Security and Medicare.
+- Churches Social Security and Medicare Exemptions – Religious Organizations have the option of exempting their organization from paying the employer share of Social Security and Medicare.
 In order to exempt their organization, they need to file IRS Form 8274, Certification by Churches and Qualified Church-Controlled Organizations.
-Electing Exemption from Employer Social Security and Medicare Taxes does save the church money, but it has a huge impact on their employees.
+Electing Exemption From Employer Social Security and Medicare Taxes does save the church money, but it has a huge impact on their employees.
 If a church has elected the exemption, the employees will face the burden of paying both sides of Social Security and Medicare Taxes.

 - Clergy Exemption – Clergy may exempt themselves from Social Security and Medicare tax by filing form 4361with the IRS.
-If approved, they will receive an approved copy of the form 4361.
-With an exemption, ministers will not be eligible to receive any Social Security or Medicare benefits based on income they earn for service to the church.
+If approved, they will receive an approved copy of form 4361.
+With an exemption, ministers will not be eligible to receive any Social Security or Medicare benefits based on the income they earn for service to the church.

-The bottom line is that, when it comes to having employees, it doesn’t matter if your organization is tax exempt or for profit.
+The bottom line is that, when it comes to having employees, it doesn’t matter if your organization is tax-exempt or for-profit.
 Employers of all varieties bear a heavy burden and need good help carrying it.